dildashdosti/dildashdosti.github.io/_pages/app-policy.md

 <h2>Contact Us</h2>

-If you have any questions or suggestions about my Privacy Policy, do not hesitate to contact me.
+If you have any questions or suggestions about my Privacy Policy, do not hesitate to <a href="https://docs.google.com/forms/u/1/d/1d2QtE-ncHPGYjhPksOPFlVCph6dDAcdj7JaUok5kL_E/" rel="nofollow" target="_blank">contact me</a>.